 Startups often try to maintain this structure, even as they grow to 50+ employees.
 They think minimal leadership means less organizational politics.
 We managed to be successful without hierarchies so far, the thinking goes, so why introduce them now?

-When leadership feels the strain of too many reports, it’s time to add more management layers.
-Analyzing the span of control helps companies balance management responsibilities, so teams can work efficiently.
+In short, when leadership feels the strain of their span of management, it’s time to add more layers.
+Analyzing the span of control helps companies balance management responsibilities, which leads to more focused managers and engaged employees.

-To decide how many people should report to one manager, most HR professionals ask the same question: should the span of control be narrow or wide?
-Narrow means a manager has few direct reports, and wide means they have many.
+To decide how many people should report to one manager, most people leaders ask the same question: Should the span of control be narrow or wide?
+Narrow means a manager has few direct reports and wide means they have many.